Moaz-Eldegwy/Moaz-Eldegwy/README.md

 **AI Engineer | LLMs • RAG • Agentic Workflows • SLMs**

-[cite_start]I am an AI Engineer and a recent dual-degree graduate in Computer Science and Artificial Intelligence[cite: 2, 6].
+I am an AI Engineer and a recent dual-degree graduate in Computer Science and Artificial Intelligence.
 I focus on solving complex problems by building production-ready Generative AI systems, focusing heavily on open-weight models and agentic architecture.

 ### 🚀 My Journey
 My technical path has been unconventional and deeply hands-on.
-I started in 2019 in digital marketing and SEO, which naturally sparked my interest in software development. [cite_start]By 2021, I was provisioning and administering Linux web servers and building scalable WordPress platforms[cite: 23, 25]. [cite_start]Over five years of freelancing, I delivered 65+ custom web development and AI-integrated automation projects[cite: 22].
+I started in 2019 in digital marketing and SEO, which naturally sparked my interest in software development.
+By 2021, I was provisioning and administering Linux web servers and building scalable WordPress platforms.
+Over five years of freelancing, I delivered 65+ custom web development and AI-integrated automation projects.

 As my work progressed, I began weaving Generative AI into my web services.
-By 2024, I shifted my focus entirely to deep learning. [cite_start]Today, I work as an Undergraduate Researcher in applied Generative AI[cite: 14, 19]. [cite_start]My core focus is on the internal mechanics of language models, specifically fine-tuning, Retrieval-Augmented Generation (RAG), and multi-agent systems [cite: 20]—with a special emphasis on enabling and optimizing Small Language Models (SLMs) for efficient, real-world deployment.
+By 2024, I shifted my focus entirely to deep learning.
+Today, I work as an Undergraduate Researcher in applied Generative AI.
+My core focus is on the internal mechanics of language models, specifically fine-tuning, Retrieval-Augmented Generation (RAG), and multi-agent systems—with a special emphasis on enabling and optimizing Small Language Models (SLMs) for efficient, real-world deployment.

 ### 🛠️ Tech Stack & Tools